rundeck/rundeck/docs/en/manual/03-basics.md

 graphical console.

 [dispatch]
-  ~ Execute ad hoc commands and scripts
+  ~ Execute ad hoc commands and scripts.
 [rd-queue]
-  ~ Query the dispatcher for currently running Jobs and possibly kill them
+  ~ Query Rundeck for currently running Jobs and possibly kill them.
 [rd-jobs]
-  ~ List defined jobs as well as load them from text file definitions [run]
+  ~ List defined jobs as well as load them from text file definitions.
+[run]
-  ~ Invoke the execution of a stored Job
+  ~ Invoke the execution of a stored Job.
 [rd-project]
-  ~ Setup a new Rundeck project
+  ~ Setup a new Rundeck project.
 [rd-setup]
-  ~ (Re-)configure an instance of Rundeck
+  ~ (Re-)configure an instance of Rundeck.

 Consult the online manual pages for options and usage information.